 Required Documentation Package

-Every STR permit application must include:
+Every application must include the following:

-• Signed good neighbor policy acknowledging noise, occupancy, and conduct standards
+- Signed good neighbor policy acknowledging noise, occupancy, and conduct standards

-• Contact information for a local responsible party available 24/7 within 30 minutes of the property
+- Contact information for a local responsible party available 24/7 within 30 minutes of the property

 Transient Occupancy Tax Registration

-Before applying for an STR permit, operators must register with the Newport Beach Finance Department for TOT collection.
-The current TOT rate is 13%, applied to all rental charges including cleaning fees and service charges.
+Before submitting the STR permit application, register with the Newport Beach Finance Department for TOT collection.
+The current rate is 13%, applied to all rental charges including cleaning fees and ancillary service charges, per NBMC Chapter 3.12.
+Remittance is due monthly by the 15th of the following month; failure to collect and remit TOT constitutes a violation and grounds for permit revocation.

-Most operators use platforms like Airbnb and VRBO that automatically collect and remit TOT on behalf of hosts.
-However, operators remain legally responsible for ensuring accurate collection and timely remittance, even when using platform collection services.
-Maintain independent records of all transactions and TOT collected for audit purposes.
+The city cross-references STR permit holders with TOT filings regularly, flagging non-compliant operators for enforcement.
+Most operators use platforms like Airbnb and VRBO that collect and remit TOT automatically, but you remain legally responsible for accurate collection and timely remittance even when the platform handles the mechanics.
+Maintain independent transaction records and TOT documentation for audit purposes.

 Operational Standards and Compliance Requirements